zenatuz/dotfiles/README.md

 There is a script `install.sh` that do the initial setup of all tools (**zsh, oh-my-zsh, powerlevel10k theme, oh-my-zsh plugins, brew and yadm**), and then applies the YADM at the end, which gets the customizations on your `~/`.

-You can run the script directly with the following:
+You can run the script directly with the following command:

 ```bash
 curl -s -L https://git.io/JWjpB | bash
 ```

-At the end, run the command to define ZSH as default shell:
+In the end, run the command to define ZSH as the default shell:
 ```bash
 chsh -s $(which zsh)
 ```